-Photo by Laura Chase de Formigny & Food Styling by Carolyn Robb
+Photo by Laura Chase de Formigny and food styling by Carolyn Robb; for The Washington Post

 2 medium spaghetti squash (about 3 pounds each)

 6 ounces (about 2 links) Italian-style sweet chicken sausage, casings removed and crumbled

 3 cloves garlic, sliced

 1 medium head escarole, rinsed, drained and roughly chopped (about 8 cups)

 One (14-ounce) can low-sodium cannellini beans, drained and rinsed

 1 tablespoon chopped fresh sage leaves (or 1 teaspoon dried)

 1/4 teaspoon crushed red pepper flakes